lezaz/lezaz/_posts/2019-09-16-styling-links.md

 Finally on `:focus` and `:active` I'm adding an `outline` of `.1em solid`.
 This way keyboard navigation is easier because it's always clear where users using a keyboard instead of a mouse are.

 -----------------
 There are many ways you can handle styling links.
 As long as they are styled differently, are visible, and theis states are sufficiently different you'll be OK.
 But **do not, under any circumstances** make them the same as your normal text.
-Doing is just annoying and breaks the way we expect things to work.
+Doing so is just annoying and breaks the way we expect things to work.
 Not to mention it's just an inconsiderate dick move for accessibility.
 You're breaking the web.